LAION-AI/open-sci-ref-0.01/README.md

 ### Load open-sci models using HF transformers

-_Note: We do not advise you to use base language models for conversation-based interaction.
-For this, post-training should be applied, e.g., SFT, RLHF etc._
+_Note: the reference baseline models are research base models, and while capable of text generation, those are not meant for conversation-based interaction.
+For this, multi-stage post-training should be applied, e.g., SFT, RLHF etc._

 ```python
 # transformers >= 4.49.0